-Many people believe that refinishing always involves sanding down to the bare wood.
+Many people believe that refinishing hardwood always involves sanding down to the bare wood.
 It doesn't.
-Wood floors are protected by a clear coating that can lose its luster over time.
-Polyurethane is the most common floor coating.
+Hardwood flooring is protected by a clear coating that can lose its luster over time.
+Polyurethane finish is the most common floor coating.
 To revive the finish, a flooring contractor, or you, can screen the floor, which involves roughing up the surface of the finish without penetrating down to the wood.
-The finish needs to be screened so that a new coat of polyurethane can bond to the old.
+The finish needs to be screened so that a new coat of polyurethane finish can bond to the old.

 Screening only works on floors that are coated with polyurethane.
 Floors with wax finishes cannot be screened.
 If you are unsure about the finish on your floor, speak to a professional flooring contractor.

 Hardwood Floor Refinishing

 This is the process most people envision when someone mentions refinishing or staining a floor.
 In this process, the contractor uses a drum sander to remove the finish and sand down to bare wood.
 The technique removes the old finish as well as light scratches and minor imperfections in the wood itself.